Life and Culture

 Canada loves to celebrate its freedom and is constantly trying to make an egalitarian society where all can prosper.
 Have something to protest?
 Feel free.
 Canada will allow you to express your ideas and opinions - that is what freedom is.

 6. Booming Economy

-Thanks to its growing industries in technology, aerospace development, agriculture and industrial production, Canada has been experiencing a drop in housing costs in certain regions of the country.
-A family home in Trois Riviers in Quebec cost a modest $153,500 while a home in Fredericton will cost around $173,900.
+Thanks to its growing industries in technology, aerospace development, agriculture, and industrial production, Canada has been experiencing a drop in housing costs in certain regions of the country.
+A family home in Trois-Rivières in Quebec costs a modest $153,500 while a home in Fredericton will cost around $173,900.